Eat & Drink

 Jana Restaurant & Bar

-Served in a gorgeous bowl atop smooth pebbles, oysters with lime leaf granita at Jana Restaurant & Bar are a perfect way to start an indulgent dinner.
+Served in a gorgeous bowl atop smooth pebbles, Stella Maris oysters served natural with lime mignonette at Jana Restaurant & Bar are a perfect way to start an indulgent dinner.

 Where: 185 Hunter St, Newcastle